wuxiao2023/Plant-Stem-Cell-Informatics/README.md

 # Note:
 According to GitHub website's policy, prohibit users from uploading files with memory greater than 100M.
 Therefore, we present the Plant-Stem-Cell-Informatics/src/main/resources/os_parent.db via compressed packages.
 Please unzip it before use, or download unzipped version from PSCIdb (http://47.100.201.80:8084/liuxn-plantdev-os-webapp/web/download) to use directly.

+For Linux and Mac operating systems, we have embedded the latest version of HMMER (v3.3.2).
+However, due to the limitations of the HMMER software on the Windows operating system, which only supports version 3.0, we have only embedded version 3.0 in this operating system.
+Please select the appropriate operating platform according to your needs.

 The folders in the Tools tool directory can be used to delete unnecessary toolkits according to different system environments.